hnaderi/edomata/docs/principles/index.md

 ## Event driven system
 A specific form of message passing that always uses events as messages.
-Events are first class citizens of the system, and in a pure eda system, events are reasons; meaning that nothing happens unless there is exactly one event for it.
+Events are first class citizens of the system, and in a pure eda system, events are reasons and facts; meaning that nothing happens unless there is exactly one event for it.

 ## Event sourcing
-It is a persistence strategy that takes EDA to its extreme, where any change to any data is due to events. it's litmus test would be something like this:
+It is a persistence strategy that takes EDA to its extreme, where any change to any data is due to events.
+For any component, where all changes to its data satisfy the following criteria, we call it event sourced.
 ```scala mdoc:plantuml
 start